What is the recommended action when approaching a "stale" green light?

 Prepare for the CEVO 5 Ambulance Test.
 Use flashcards, multiple choice questions, hints, and explanations to excel in your exam!
 Ensure your readiness.

-The recommended action when approaching a "stale" green light is to cover the brake and be prepared to stop.
-This is considered the safest approach because a "stale" green light indicates that the signal has been green for some time and may soon change to yellow or red.
-By covering the brake, the driver can quickly reduce speed and stop if the light changes unexpectedly, thus increasing safety for both the vehicle and any pedestrians or other vehicles that may be crossing the intersection.
+When approaching a "stale" green light, which is a green light that has been green for an extended period, covering the brake and being prepared to stop is the recommended action.
+This is essential because a stale green light indicates that the light has been green long enough that it may soon change to yellow or red.
+By covering the brake, a driver ensures they are ready to react quickly if the light changes or if any vehicles unexpectedly enter the intersection.

 Subscribe